A Moc's First Year Learning Communities

 Community Descriptions:

-This learning community aims to encourage more women to pursue careers in engineering by highlighting both the opportunities and challenges they may face in a traditionally male-dominated field.
-It will offer support networks and provide role models to empower women in their engineering studies.
+This learning community aims to encourage more women to pursue careers in STEM by highlighting both the opportunities and challenges they may face in a traditionally male-dominated field.
+It will offer support networks and provide role models to empower women in their studies.
 The community will also raise awareness among male students about the importance of actively supporting and collaborating with their female peers, both in their studies and future careers.
-This community fosters a collaborative environment for all students.
+This community fosters a collaborative environment for all students.- Year One: Science Majors Toolkit

 *Sections and Paired Course(s) are subject to change.